videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 <string>$(PRODUCT_NAME) Microphone Usage!</string>
 ```

-This entry allows your app to access camera and microphone.

 ## Implementing the VideoSDK

 ### Creating the Joining Screen

 The Joining screen will consist of:

-1. Create Button - This button will create a new meeting for you.
+- Create Button - This button will create a new meeting for you.
-2. TextField for Meeting ID - This textfield will contain the meeting ID you want to join.
+- TextField for Meeting ID - This text field will contain the meeting ID you want to join.
-3. Join Button - This buttom will join the meeting with which the you will be joined.
+- Join Button - This button will join the meeting which you provided.

-4. Create a new dart file `join_screen.dart` which will contain our Stateful Widget anemd `JoinScreen`.
+1. Create a new dart file `join_screen.dart` which will contain our Stateful Widget named `JoinScreen`.

 Replace the `_token` with the sample token you generated from the VideoSDK Dashboard.